 - View the final reports of the credentialing pilot study

-In July 2012 the GMC's Council agreed in principle that a regulatory framework for credentialing should be established, and further development work was taken forward by the Credentialing Working Group.
-The group made a number of proposals for how credentialing should be regulated in their final report.
+- The GMC's Council agree in principle that a regulatory framework for credentialing should be established, and further development work is taken forward by the Credentialing Working Group.

-And, with a slightly different focus, the Government's 2014 response to Sir Bruce Keogh's report on the regulation of cosmetic interventions, supported credentialing as one of the ways of improving standards and regulation in cosmetic surgery.
+- With a slightly different focus, the Government's 2014 response to Sir Bruce Keogh's report on the regulation of cosmetic interventions supports credentialing as one of the ways of improving standards and regulation in cosmetic surgery.

 - GMC runs framework consultation on the broad principles and processes for our credentialing model.

 - 69% of 217 responses agree with our reasons for introducing credentials and just 16% disagree.
 Some respondents are concerned about how our framework will be implemented and how credentialing will work in practice.

 - GMC Council agree that we will work with a small number of early adopters to evaluate and test the cost effectiveness and efficacy of our credentialing model during 2016-17.